RobinTail/express-zod-api/README.md

 const routing: Routing = {
   v1: {
-    getUser: getUserEndpoint
+    setUser: setUserEndpoint
   }
 };
 ```
-This implementation sets up `getUserEndpoint` to handle requests to the `/v1/getUser` path.
+This implementation sets up `setUserEndpoint` to handle requests to the `/v1/setUser` path.

 ## Start your server